audiomuze/tagminder/README.md

 - identifies all duplicated albums based on records in the alib table.
 The code assumes every folder contains an album and relies on the md5sum embedded in properly-encoded FLAC files. – It basically creates a concatenated string from the sorted md5sum of all tracks in a folder and compares that against the same for all other folders.
 If the strings match you have a 100% match of the audio stream and thus a duplicate album, irrespective of what tags / metadata might tell you.
 You can confidently remove all but one of the matched folders.
 - If any FLAC files are missing the md5sum or the md5sum is zero then a table is created listing all folders containing FLAC files that should be reprocessed by the official FLAC encoder using ```flac -f -8 --verify *.flac```.
 Be careful not to delete duplicates where the concatenated md5sum is a bunch of zeroes or otherwise empty - re-encode these files and re-run tagminder.

+#### Renaming of music files and directories based on tag metadata and file attributes

+- renames audio files as follows: if compilation is set to 1: file renaming: 'discnumber-track - artist - title.ext' folder renaming: 'VA - album [release] [bit depthsample rate]'.  if compilation is set to 0: file renaming: 'discnumber-track - title.ext' folder renaming: 'albumartist - album [release] [bit depthsample rate]'

 ## TODO:
 Refer issues list, filter on enhancements.